zaver/js-helpers/README.md

 ==========

 ## Helper functions for js array manipulation.
-This is a work in progress anyone is welcome to use it, improve it or contribute to it.
+This is a work in progress and by no means production ready.
+Just me playing around with arrays.
+Welcome to contribute.